COMPUTED AXIAL TOMOGRAPHY (CT OR cat) sCAN

 CT scans are not painful and have very few associated risks.
 There may be some discomfort from having to remain still for several minutes.

 If a contrast material is injected, the patient will feel a slight pin prick and may feel warmth in the area where the needle enters the vein.
 If the contrast substance is given by mouth, the patient may find the taste unpleasant for a few minutes.
-In rare instances, patients are allergic to contrast dye in which case alternative imaging tests must be used.
+A very small percentage of patients are allergic to contrast dye in which case alternative imaging tests must be used.
 Symptoms of a mild allergic reaction include itching and hives, or small bumps on the skin.
 A more serious allergic reaction may include shortness of breath and swelling of the throat or other parts of the body.
 The patient should notify the technician immediately if he/she experiences any of these symptoms during or after the CT procedure.

-Since CT scans use x-rays, patients and doctors may be concerned about the repeated exposure to radiation when CT is used for screening and surveillance.
+CT scans use x-rays, a form of radiation.
+Repeated exposure to radiation may be a concern when CT is used for screening and surveillance.
+Patients must discuss he risks and benefits with their healthcare team.